jagasanD/spring-crud/README.md

 # spring-crud
-spring based crud operation file upload ajax call these project will show how to perform crud operation and image  with ajax call and load the data dynamicaly
+spring based crud operation file upload ajax call these project will show how to perform crud operation,image upload with ajax call and load the data dynamicaly

 Technology